-When trying to use one of your hatch patterns in a drawing, you received the following error message: Unable to locate target hatch pattern.
+When trying to use one of your hatch patterns in a drawing, you saw the following error message: Unable to locate target hatch pattern.

 The error message may or may not list the name of the hatch pattern in question.

-This issue can occur for one of two known reasons:
+This issue can occur for a few known reasons:

 - The folder that contains your hatch patterns may be listed incorrectly, or not at all, in the Support File Search Path in the CAD Options dialog box